Reasoning system: Case-based reasoning systems

 Case-based reasoning (CBR) systems provide solutions to problems by analysing similarities to other problems for which known solutions already exist.
 Case-based reasoning uses the top (superficial) levels of similarity; namely, the object, feature, and value criteria.
-This differs case-based reasoning from analogical reasoning in that analogical reasoning uses only the "deep" similarity criterion i.e. relationship or even relationships of relationships, and ned not find similarity on the shallower levels.
+This differs case-based reasoning from analogical reasoning in that analogical reasoning uses only the "deep" similarity criterion i.e. relationship or even relationships of relationships, and need not find similarity on the shallower levels.
 This difference makes case-based reasoning applicable only among cases of the same domain because similar objects, features, and/or values must be in the same domain, while the "deep" similarity criterion of "relationships" makes analogical reasoning applicable cross-domains where only the relationships ae similar between the cases.
 CBR systems are commonly used in customer/technical support and call centre scenarios and have applications in industrial manufacture, agriculture, medicine, law and many other areas.

 Procedural reasoning systems

 A procedural reasoning system (PRS) uses reasoning techniques to select plans from a procedural knowledge base.
 Each plan represents a course of action for achievement of a given goal.
-The PRS implements a belief-desire-intention model by reasoning over facts (‘beliefs’) to select appropriate plans (‘intentions’) for given goals (‘desires’).
+The PRS implements a belief–desire–intention model by reasoning over facts ('beliefs') to select appropriate plans ('intentions') for given goals ('desires').
 Typical applications of PRS include management, monitoring and fault detection systems.